Raju Tolani

-Raju Tolani is an Indian bridge player.
+Raju Tolani (born 24 November 1960) is an Indian bridge player.
 He graduated from IIT BHU.
 He is the managing director of Schmolz + Bickenbach.

 In the 2018 Asian Games, he was part of the men's team that won bronze.

 In the 2022 Asian Games, he was part of the bridge team.
 In the final, they suffered a defeat to Hong Kong and were awarded the silver medal.